Jüdisch versippt

-During the National Socialist era, "Aryan persons" who lived in so-called mixed marriages with a "Jewish person" were referred to as "jüdisch versippt" (family ties to Jews).
-"Jüdisch Versippte" were discriminated against; they were excluded from certain professions and career opportunities, dismissed from public service, and from 1943 were deemed as "unworthy of military service" and were used for quartered forced labor in "Sonderkommandos" (special forces) of the Organization Todt.
+During the National Socialist era, "Aryan persons" who lived in so-called "mixed marriages" with a "Jewish person" were referred to as "jüdisch versippt" (family ties to Jews).
+"Jüdisch Versippte" were discriminated against; they were excluded from certain professions and career opportunities, dismissed from public service, and, from 1943, were deemed as "unworthy of military service" and were used for quartered forced labor in "Sonderkommandos" (special forces) of the Organization Todt.

-In anti-Semitic laws, ordinances and decrees, the term "jüdisch versippt" is usually paraphrased so that it could be clearly determined whether "half Jews" (first-degree Jewish hybrids) were being referred to in addition to the so-called "full Jews".
-Radical anti-Semites agitated against their legal betterment and often succeeded in including the "German-blooded" partner married to a "half-Jew" in persecution measures.
-Joseph Goebbels also intended to exclude the cultural workers who were married to a "Jewish half-breed of the second degree" (quarter Jews).
+In anti-Semitic laws, ordinances, and decrees, the term "jüdisch versippt" is usually paraphrased so that it could be clearly determined whether "half Jews" ("first-degree Jewish hybrids") were being referred to, in addition to the so-called "full Jews".
+Radical anti-Semites agitated against their legal betterment, and often succeeded in including the "German-blooded" partner married to a "half-Jew" in persecution measures.
+Joseph Goebbels also intended to exclude the cultural workers who were married to a "Jewish half-breed of the second degree" ("quarter Jews").

 Uncertainty of the term

 The first legal definition of the term "non-Aryan" can be found in the First Ordinance on the Implementation of Law for the Restoration of the Professional Civil Service of 11 April 1933 (RGBl.
-I, p.
+I p.
 195): "Anyone who descends from non-Aryan, especially Jewish, parents or grandparents shall be deemed non-Aryan.
-It is sufficient if one parent or one grandparent is not Aryan" This definition was decisive in the first phase of discrimination from 1933 to 1935.
-The broad interpretation of the term "not Aryan" led to the stigmatization of "half-Jews" and "quarter Jews" as well as "full Jews".
-Accordingly, the derogatory term "jüdisch versippt" was also be interpreted as such.
+It is sufficient if one parent or one grandparent is not Aryan."
+This definition was decisive in the first phase of discrimination from 1933 to 1935.
+The broad interpretation of the term "not Aryan" led to the stigmatization of "half-Jews" and "quarter Jews", as well as "full Jews".
+Accordingly, the derogatory term "jüdisch versippt" was also interpreted as such.

 It was not until November 1935, when further rules were written in the First Ordinance to the Reich Citizenship Act, that the discrimination of all "non-Aryans" ended.
 "Jewish hybrids" were legally better off.
-Until 1937, "Jewish hybrids" remained unchallenged with regard to their economic activities and largely unaffected by the prohibitions and restrictions on professions directed against "non-Aryans".
-"Second-degree Jewish hybrids" were placed on an almost equal legal footing with Aryans.
-Later laws and ordinances directed against "arisch Versippte" (Aryan infested) only exceptionally concerned those "Aryans" who were married to a "quarter Jew".
+Until 1937, "Jewish hybrids" remained unchallenged with regard to their economic activities, and largely unaffected by the prohibitions and restrictions on professions directed against "non-Aryans".
+"Second-degree Jewish hybrids" were placed on an almost equal legal footing with "Aryans".
+Later laws and ordinances directed against "arisch Versippte" ("Aryan infested") only exceptionally concerned those "Aryans" who were married to a "quarter Jew".